 As a result of the potential for terrorist attacks, federal, state and municipal authorities have implemented and continue to follow various security measures, including checkpoints and travel restrictions on large trucks.
 Such measures may reduce the productivity of our independent contractors and transportation providers or increase the costs associated with their operations, which we could be forced to bear.
-For example, security measures imposed at bridges, tunnels, border crossings and other points on key trucking routes may cause delays and increase the non-driving time of our independent contractors and transportation providers, which could have an adverse effect on our results of operations.
+For example, security measures imposed at bridges, tunnels, border crossings and other points on key trucking routes may cause delays and increase the non-driving time of our independent contractors and transportation providers.
 We also have higher costs due to mandated security screening of air cargo traveling on passenger airlines and ocean freight.
 War, risk of war, or a terrorist attack also may have an adverse effect on the economy.
 A decline in economic activity could adversely affect our revenues or restrict our future growth.
 Instability in the financial markets as a result of terrorism or war also could impact our ability to raise capital.
 In addition, the insurance premiums charged for some or all of the coverage currently maintained by us could increase dramatically or such coverage could be unavailable in the future.